 Fig. 7.
 Successful connection indicator (IP address displayed instead of "None").

-If the status changes to "Disconnected" or "Error" — double-check the login/password and ensure that your proxy supports SOCKS5.
+If the status changes to "Disconnected" or "Error" — double-check the login/password and ensure your proxy supports SOCKS5.

 💡 Part 4.
 FAQ and Troubleshooting

 3. Fast battery drain?
 This is a myth.
-Unlike a VPN, which encrypts all phone traffic, the proxy in Viber works only for the app itself.
+Unlike a VPN, which encrypts all phone traffic, a proxy in Viber works only for the app itself.
 The impact on the battery is minimal (less than 1-2%).

 Conclusion

 For stable voice communication, we recommend using private SOCKS5 proxies with UDP support.
-This will ensure HD Voice quality even in poor network conditions.
+This will ensure HD Voice sound quality even in poor network conditions.